If you want to book a speaker for your group or for an after dinner event have a look at what we can offer:

 In Bradgate Park, Leicestershire, stands the ruins of Bradgate Manor, the birthplace & home of Lady Jane Grey, born into the Tudor family and dubbed the Nine Day Queen.
 This is a story of a girl with outstanding natural ability, whose strength of character and remarkable faith shine out, despite the darkness that often surrounded her.
 She paid the ultimate price for a throne she didn’t seek.

 Behind the stereotypical image of the witch flying on a broomstick wearing a black pointy hat lies a long history of trials, persecution and torture that claimed the lives of hundreds of women and men.
 The first English Statute was brought in by Henry VIII in 1542 when no one was safe from the accusation of witchcraft that took hold in Tudor times.

-From the Fury of the Vikings Deliver Us
+From the Fury of the Norsemen Deliver Us

 Bitter is the Wind Tonight

 This is the first line of an old Irish poem hoping that the wind is too strong for a Viking attack… it probably sums up the hopes of others living on the islands around the British coast.
 However it wasn’t all about raiding it was also about trading and settling.
 Dublin was founded as a Viking centre for trade, and Orkney, Shetland and the Isle of Man became desirable real estate for Vikings.